 Upon the approval of the Program Director, students may enroll in another accredited institution.
 The course(s) taken in other institutions must not be offered at the Miami Campus.
-A maximum of six (6) credit hours is allowed under this provision for terminal Master's Programs students.
+A maximum of six (6) credit hours is allowed under this provision for Master's in Psychology Programs' students.
 The total number of credit hours approved under this provision, or transferred upon admission to the program shall not exceed (6) six credit hours.